awslabs/service-workbench-on-aws/docs/docs/installation_guide/installation/cloud9install.md

 ---
-id: cloud9
+id: cloud9install
-title: Installing using Cloud9
+title: Installing Service Workbench using Cloud9
 sidebar_label: Installing using Cloud9
 ---

 You can install Service Workbench by using AWS Cloud9.
 This section provides information about the installation procedure for Service Workbench using AWS Cloud9 IDE.

 | Section      | Description |